-You’ve put your heart and soul into your art: capturing that magic moment when your inner muse is stirred, setting up the ideal composition, fine-tuning the details and then fine-tuning them some more.
-Now it’s time to get out of the studio or from behind the lens and in front of an audience.
+You’ve put your heart and soul into your art: capturing that magic moment when your inner muse is stirred, setting up the ideal composition, and honing the details until it finally feels finished.
+Now it’s time to get out of the studio or out from behind the lens — and in front of an audience.

 Tap into the Power of Social Media